martinkruge/datasci-fi/lesson2-recommender-systems.md

         as.character()
 ```

 We then compute the similarities between all movies and these "seen" movies.
-For example, similarities the first seen movie, *Taxi Driver* are:
+For example, similarities for the first seen movie, *Taxi Driver* are:

 ``` r
 user_seen[1]